Restoration Strategy Overview:

 Today we were out on Seabeck Creek removing fish from the construction site for the new bridge.
 Water was slowly drained from the shallow pools on both sides of the culvert while we caught fish, placed them in buckets, and transported them downstream to be released.

 With the new bridge finally allowing adequate fish passage, salmon will be able to continue farther upstream in greater numbers to spawn and enhance the health of our Pacific Northwest forests.
 Your donations, membership and volunteering helps support these HSCEG projects!

 Project Update: Dirt Removal

 Excavating and dirt removal has begun for the new bridge over Seabeck Creek.
 Prior to this stage, piles were driven into the ground for bridge support and the juvenile salmon, steelhead, cutthroat, and sculpin that were trapped in the shallow pools near the project site were relocated to safety downstream.

 Stream restoration has began in earnest this week with the addition of rock, as well as more panels and foundation for the bridge.
 There’s more to come next week – stay tuned!

 Road Detour Route

 It is anticipated that Seabeck Holly Road NW will be closed to through traffic between Foley Lane and Larson Lane for the duration of the bridge construction.
+Construction begins August 12th, and is predicted to finish in mid-February.
+The roadway is scheduled to re-open to vehicle traffic by 12/31/2020.
 Through traffic will be redirected to use NW Holly Road as an alternative route.
 This map shows locations of advance detour signage informing motorists of the Seabeck Holly Road closure.

 Based on project traffic volumes, Seabeck Holly Road NW will continue to operate at acceptable LOS as a 2-lane roadway under 2040 projected traffic volumes.